TRANSform: Study Overview

-TRANSform is an ongoing survey designed to investigate the health and wellbeing experiences of the Australian trans community and how these might change over time.
-This includes all individuals aged 16 years and above with a non-binary and/or binary gender that is different to what was presumed for them at birth.
-It is a community-based participatory study and we are incredibly grateful to the 1500 participants from every state and territory in Australia who have joined to-date since May 2020.
+TRANSform is an ongoing survey designed to investigate the health and wellbeing experiences of the Australian trans, gender diverse and non-binary (TGDN) community.
+This includes all individuals aged 16 years and above who have a gender that is different from what was presumed for them at birth, including (but not limited to) trans, gender diverse and non-binary gender identities, or have a cultural gender identity different to man or woman.
+It is a community-based participatory study and we are incredibly grateful to the nearly 2000 participants across Australia who have joined to-date since the project launch in May 2020.
 We are recruiting continuously and invite you to join us!

-After a brief enrolment survey, participants will receive a series of surveys each year which will change depending on the current health issues affecting the community and the feedback of participants.
-Every question and every survey is designed by our team of trans researchers to ensure that it is relevant and contributes to our overall goal.
-Findings and recommendations from TRANSform will guide health service providers, researchers and policy makers to optimise the health and well-being of the trans community.
-In this first year, we will send a $5 Giftpay voucher that can be used at a variety of stores including supermarkets, department stores and cinemas to thank you for your participation.
-We hope to be able to do this ongoing (pending funding).
+The surveys will change each year depending on the priority health and wellbeing issues affecting the community and participant feedback.
+Every survey is designed by researchers who are part of the TGDN community and further discussed with a Community Advisory Board, to ensure that it is relevant and contributes to our overall goal.
+Findings and recommendations from TRANSform will guide health service providers, researchers, and policy makers to optimise the health and wellbeing of the TGDN community.
+All participants will go into a draw to win one of 50 x $100 Giftpay vouchers that can be redeemed at a variety of stores and services.

-The purpose of TRANSform is to provide robust, accurate, relevant and current information which will improve the health and well-being of the Australian trans community over time.
+The purpose of TRANSform is to provide robust, accurate, relevant and current information which will improve the health and well-being of the Australian TGDN community over time.

 TRANSform aims to help shape the future of trans health and well-being in Australia by: